Ibiza Yacht Charters

 The island’s beating heart is its largest city, Ibiza Town.
 Boasting some of the world’s most raved-about hotels, clubs and restaurants, Ibiza Town is where the magic happens.
 It’s a haven for international celebrities and affluent party-goers and is just steps away from one of Ibiza’s many pristine beaches.

 Dalt Vila UNESCO Site

 Located on the charming Plaza de Carrosa and Plaza de la Vila town squares, this cathedral, built in 1399, provides a chance to go back in time.
-The cathedral’s walls are lined with 14th and 15th century murals, as well as silver and gold adornments.
+The cathedral’s walls are lined with 14th and 15th-century murals, as well as silver and gold adornments.
 Tour the cathedral and then walk along Plaza de Carrosa for lunch or shopping.

 People come to Ibiza for the nightlife AND the white-sand beaches.
-The island is home to hundreds of pristine beaches (as well as plenty of bumping beach clubs) so make sure you visit at least one while on your Ibiza yacht rental.
+The island is home to hundreds of pristine beaches (as well as plenty of bumping beach clubs) so make sure you visit at least once while on your Ibiza yacht rental.
 Cala D’Hort is a favorite, known for the nearby Es Vedra island and fun, beach clubs.
 Or try Cala Gracioneta, a favorite local hangout that’s quieter and steeped in natural beauty.